sillycowvalley/Hopper/Source/Languages/TiggerC/64K EEPROM File System.md

 ### EEPROM 64K File System Structure

-The file system is designed to efficiently manage files and directories within a 64K EEPROM, optimized for the 8-bit instructions of the 6502 microprocessor.
+This file system is designed to efficiently manage files and directories within a 64K Serial EEPROM, optimized for the 8-bit instructions of the 6502 microprocessor.
 The EEPROM is divided into 256 pages, each 256 bytes, allowing the use of single-byte ChainList entries to simplify block management.

 #### Special Block Values
 - **0**: Unused block (in ChainList) or free directory entry (if `Start Block` is zero).